About Our Neighborhood

 Please check the newsletter for details.

-With the County's help, we installed pedestrian-friendly Carlyle street lamps in our neighborhood, repaired sidewalks, and rebuilt and renamed Arlington Heights Park at 9th and South Irving Streets.
-We publish a neighborhood newsletter, OVER THE FENCE, four times a year.
+We publish a neighborhood newsletter, OVER THE FENCE, four times a year (at least we do when we have a volunteer newsletter editor).
 We host our annual garden tour, a block party, a kids' Hallowe'en costume party, and a holiday caroling party.
-We meet quarterly at Patrick Henry School to discuss and solve neighborhood problems.
+We meet quarterly, alternating between the two elementary schools in the neighborhood, to discuss and solve neighborhood problems.

 Our neighborhood has more than 1,000 households and about 50 businesses.
 We invite other Arlington Heights neighbors to join our Civic Association and help us make our neighborhood even better.